Photo: Still frame from film “Universal Declaration of Human Rights.” (Courtesy of United Nations Photo)

 Communication is not only central to how people enjoy many of their human rights—it is also the medium through which people claim or assert their rights.
 It is then, when rights need to be ‘exercised’, that we might consider people needing a ‘voice’ or needing to be heard, in advocacy, protest, or legal challenges.
 The ideas of ‘speaking out against injustice’ and of citizens having ‘equal voice’ are valued in many societies, but there are still voices that remain less heard, or even unheard.
 People with communication disabilities are at risk of being part of the group who are ‘unheard’.

-The ICP is an important collaboration working to increase the visibility of communication disability in national and international policy developments, and to make a difference for all people living with communication disabilities.
+The ICP is an important collaboration working to increase the visibility of communication disabilities in national and international policy developments, and to make a difference for all people living with communication disabilities.
 The International Declaration of Communication Rights and the public pledge of support provide you with an opportunity to join us by recognising that everyone has the potential to communicate, and that the opportunity to communicate is a basic human right.

 Written by Caroline Jagoe, assistant professor in speech & language pathology in the Department of Clinical Speech & Language Studies at Trinity College Dublin in Ireland.
 Jagoe is currently the global engagement officer for the Collaboration of Aphasia Trialists.